ngs-docs/2017-dsi-docker-may/README.md

 that Luiz Irber and I ran at BIDS on UC Berkeley campus in January 2016.)

+Note: the workshop was recorded!
+[You can watch the recording here.](https://www.youtube.com/watch?v=y1cE6d34kf8)

 ## Before the workshop

 ### INSTALL IN ADVANCE